The Best Ways to Transfer Large Sums of Money Internationally

-While you can find the mid-market exchange rate between two currencies on Google, banks and brokers may not always offer you this.
-Instead, they add a mark-up that they keep as profit for facilitating the exchange – but without showing you the true rate.
-Red flags to look out for are claims of zero commission, no fees or what they describe as their best day rates.
+While you can find the mid-market exchange rate between two currencies online, providers will add varying mark-ups that they keep as profit for facilitating the exchange – but without providing transparency.
+Red flags to look out for are claims of zero commission, no fees, or what they describe as their best day rates.

 - The best way to transfer large amounts of money internationally is through a money transfer service such as Clear Currency.
 Ultimately it’s cheaper and more convenient than a bank as we don’t restrict how much money you can transfer.

 - For peace of mind that your money is safe, choose a reliable FCA regulated entity for sending large amounts.